jneug/typst-finite/README.md

 ## Changelog

+### Version 0.4.0

+:warning: Version 0.4.0 is a major rewrite of finite to make it compatible with Typst 0.12 and CeTZ 0.3.0.
+This includes some minor breaking changes, mostly in how layouts work, but overall functionality should be the same.

 ### Version 0.3.2

-- Fixed an issue with final states not beeing recognized properly (#5)
+- Fixed an issue with final states not being recognized properly (#5)

 ### Version 0.3.1

-- Added styling options for intial states:
+- Added styling options for initial states:
 	- `stroke` sets a stroke for the marking.
 	- `scale` scales the marking by a factor.
 - Updated manual.

 ### Version 0.3.0

-- Bumped tools4typst to v0.3.2.
+- Bumped `tools4typst` to v0.3.2.
 - Introducing automaton specs as a data structure.
 - Changes to `automaton` command:
 	- Changed `label-format` argument to `state-format` and `input-format`.